Most people experience some degree of anxiety throughout their lives.

 10mg daily (taken as 5mg twice a day) is the recommended dose (measured quantity) when you first start taking Buspar, but a doctor will inform you on how much to take.

 They may also adjust your dose by 5mg every few weeks in order to ensure that you are on the most effective dose for you.

-Most people take 15-30mg of Buspar daily for the best results, but dosing can vary for the elderly, children, adolescents, and those who suffer from kidney or liver problems.
+Most people take 15-30mg of Buspar daily for the best results, but dosing can vary for the elderly, children, adolescents, and those who have kidney or liver problems.

 You may also be prescribed a lower dose if you are on another medication for depression or anxiety.

 You can take Buspar with or without food but be sure to be consistent one way or the other.

 You also should take the drug at the same time each day, as it will only work well if taken regularly.

 If you miss a dosage (frequency of dose) of Buspar, take it as soon as possible.

 If it’s almost time for your next dosage, skip the one you missed and continue with your regular dosing schedule.
 Never double your dose to make up for the one you missed.